TMarwah/P4Tigers/README.md

 Eshaan: create database to track users, create a program that adds and saves items in a virtual cart

 # Update Log
+## Week 5:
+-built the login and sign-up system

+-finished the database for tracking the users

+-implememented Easter Egg

+-fixed API

 ## Week 4:
 -deployed the website on the Raspberry Pi